webrtc-sdk/libwebrtc/README.md

 # libwebrtc

-WebRTC dynamic library wrapper for flutter desktop plugin.
+WebRTC C++ wrapper, which can be used in flutter desktop or packaged into other languages.

+Used to generate C++ dynamic link library, suitable for package re-release, such as C#, Dart FFI, Rust

 ## Note

-Use the WebRTC branch M74 to compile.
+Use the WebRTC branch M92 to compile.

 ## Usage